Tool list: Researching child marriage

 What are social norms?
 How are they measured? by Mackie (2015) is a ‘primer’ on definitions and measures of social norms based on a review of 173 publication.
 It discusses how to measure social norms, providing answers from the perspective of different approaches to conceptualising norms.

 CARE’s Social Norms Analysis Plot (SNAP) was developed to measure the influence of specific norms and offers a useful framework to examine the preliminary effects of activities designed to change norms.
 It focuses on changes in empirical expectations (‘what I think others do’), normative expectations (‘what I think others expect me to do’), on sanctions (‘how I think others will react’), sensitivity to sanctions (‘how much sanctions matter to me’), and exceptions (‘circumstances under which it is acceptable to break with norms’).
 Applying theory to practice: CARE’s journey piloting social norms measures for gender programming describes how the SNAP approach was developed.
-Robust and easy to use, SNAP has been used for formative, baseline and endline research and is summarised in CARE’s methods brief.
+Robust and easy to use, SNAP has been used for formative, baseline and endline research and is summarised in CARE’s methods brief and in the full report.

 Resources produced as part of ODI’s Transforming the Lives of Adolescent Girls project include: